The 31 Most Awesome Road Trips From Chicago: Day Trips, Weekend Getaways, and Longer Excursions!

 A road trip from Chicago to NYC is easier than you might think.
 The drive is less than 13 hours, so you can make it in one really long day (be sure to take turns driving!)
 Or take a two-day drive and spend the night in Cleveland or Pittsburgh.

 Once you arrive in the Big Apple, see the Statue of Liberty and the High Line, plus some of the city’s lesser-known attractions and the coolest NYC neighborhoods.
-Parking in Manhattan is crazy expensive and difficult.
-I’d suggest getting an Airbnb or hotel in Brooklyn and take the subway into the city.

 On the way back home, set aside a day to swing down to Philadelphia, one of the most historic cities in America.
 Unique things to do in Philly include the Rocky statue, the Liberty Bell, and City Hall Tower.

-25. Great Smoky Mountains
+26. Great Smoky Mountains

 smoky mountain park